Best Alternatives to Traditional Banking

 If you get paid by direct deposit, manage most of your bills and expenses online, and rarely use cash, there is little need to keep an account at a traditional brick and mortar bank.
 Online banks don’t have the big real estate and personnel costs of traditional banking, and they pass on the savings to customers in the form of better interest rates, in most cases.

 I have been with an online-only bank account since 2010.
-As long as you don’t get paid in cash, for example, a tipped job like a restaurant server or valet parking attendant, you should do just fine with the online-only experience.
+As long as you don’t get paid in cash—like with a tipped job like a restaurant server or valet parking attendant—you should do just fine with the online-only experience.
 When signing up, just make sure you choose an account that won’t charge you fees for the occasional ATM visit.

 Go the Non-Profit Route With Credit Unions

-Credit unions are like banks in most ways, but there is one major difference you should know about: credit unions are not-for-profit.
+Credit unions are like banks in most ways, but there is one major difference.
+Credit unions are not-for-profit.
 That means that they are not trying to squeeze every penny out of you in interest and fees.
 Credit unions typically offer favorable interest rates for both savings and loan accounts compared to banks.

 A credit union gives you a physical place to go with tellers and loan officers, but it may save you a lot of money compared to the traditional bank experience.
 Credit unions tend to have a smaller footprint and just focus on one local area or region.
 Check with your employer and do a quick online search to find credit unions in your area that may be a good fit for you.